jborlik/AdventOfCode2019/README.md

 * Day 3:  Instructions to walk on a grid.
 Didn't complete part 2 yet.
 * Day 4:  Count numbers that meet criteria (the trickiest of which was digit-matching, requiring string conversion).
 Times:  00:19:04 / 00:49:05.
 Ranks:  2560 / 2905.
 In my defense, my Win10 laptop crashed and needed a reboot!
 * Day 5:  Expand the Intcode program, with jumps, I/O, and comparison.
 I built it up with a class, perhaps reusable for future days.
 Times:  00:59:28 / 01:14:26.
 Ranks:  1771 / 1460.
+* Day 6:  Part 1 was easy, but I stumbled (two days later due to time restrictions) on Part 2.
+It doesn't look pretty, when all I really needed was a breadth-first search.

 ## See previous work at: